 Health coaches utilizing telehealth solutions will play a significant role in Chronic Care Management (CCM) services in an effort to improve patient outcomes and reduce the $3.3 trillion in annual health care costs.¹

-DES MOINES, Iowa, March 26, 2019 — Certintell Inc. and Telligen have entered into a multi-year agreement to provide virtual health coaching to underserved patients, typically those on Medicare, Medicaid, or those with access issues, and seen through the nationwide network of federally qualified health centers (FQHCs) and safety-net hospitals (SNHs).
+DES MOINES, Iowa, March 26, 2019 — Certintell Inc. and Telligen have entered into a multi-year agreement to provide virtual health coaching to underserved patients, typically those on Medicare, Medicaid, or those with access issues, and seen through the nationwide network of Community Health Centers (CHCs) and safety-net hospitals (SNHs).
 By combining their expertise, Certintell will make Telligen’s health coaches virtually available to FQHCs to engage patients to manage their chronic conditions better.
 Certintell’s advanced telehealth platform allows health coaches to virtually work with patients through HIPAA-compliant video, audio, pictures, and text.
 Patients can connect to their health coach through their computer or through Certintell’s native smartphone app for iOS and Android.

 “This is a big step towards improving the health of patients with chronic conditions across the nation, and it is very exciting that two Iowa companies are leading the charge,” said Benjamin Lefever, Certintell’s Founder and CEO.
 “As the population continues to age and chronic conditions continue to increase, new and innovative ways will help serve the needs of these patients helping to keep them out of high-cost environments like the emergency room.”
 Health coaching will be available to patients, and dual-eligible beneficiaries as a part of the Centers for Medicare & Medicaid Services (CMS) mandated Chronic Care Management (CCM) continuum.